 This blood test measures the level of PSA (prostate specific antigen) in the blood.

-A PSA blood test is especially beneficial for:
+A PSA blood test especially benefits:

 Men over 50